lifegems/js-bootcamp/docs/Week 4/2 - Tuesday.md

 [Course Overview](../index.md)
-# Key Words, Variables, Data Types
+# Object Oriented Programming
+* What are objects?
-*
+* Using classes in TypeScript